Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 Want Claude Code running more of your stack?
 See how to post to TikTok with Claude for short video, Bluesky posting from the same prompt if your audience is moving there, or the full Claude Code social media setup for posting everywhere at once.

-To line a post up rather than send it immediately, include a time in the prompt.
-Tell Claude Code “post this Tuesday at 10am” and it passes a scheduledTime to Blotato.
-Or ask for your next open slot, and Blotato drops it into the next gap on your calendar.
+Include a time and Claude Code passes a scheduledTime through: “post this Tuesday at 10am.”
+Ask for your next open slot and Blotato drops it into the next gap on your calendar.
 Queued posts sit in Blotato, ready to move or delete whenever.

 Ready to post to X straight from Claude Code?
 Start with Blotato and wire the MCP server in a couple of minutes.

 The Blotato MCP server skips the pay-per-use billing that makes the direct X route expensive in 2026.
-X moved new developers onto a metered model where you load credits and pay per request, and a post that contains a URL costs $0.20 each, up from a fraction of a cent.
-Auto-posting links at any volume adds up fast, and I broke the full math down in the X (Twitter) API pricing guide.
+X moved new developers onto a metered model where you load credits and pay per request on the create-post endpoint, and a post that contains a URL costs $0.20 each, up from a fraction of a cent.
+Auto-posting links at any volume adds up fast - I broke the full math down in the X (Twitter) API pricing guide and compared seven tools that wrap the X API for you.
 Routing through Blotato means one flat plan and no trips to the X developer console.

 Most “post to X from Claude Code” tools solve a narrower problem.
 The popular skills on GitHub and the X automation connectors still make you wire the X API v2, create a developer account, and manage your own keys and credits.
 Single-platform skills publish to X and nothing else, so X, TikTok, and LinkedIn become three separate builds.
 Blotato links each account once on its own side, then surfaces all nine platforms (X, Instagram, YouTube, TikTok, LinkedIn, Facebook, Threads, Pinterest, Bluesky) behind a single MCP connection.
 One prompt sends the same idea to X and the rest at once.